 Civil fines and criminal penalties can be imposed against employers that persistently ignore the requirements of IRCA, and the number of Form I-9 audits conducted by U.S. Immigration and Customs Enforcement (ICE) has steadily increased in recent years.
 At the same time, the federal government has developed the “E-Verify” system as an additional tool that employers can use to confirm I-9 compliance, and many states have passed legislation mandating the use of E-Verify.
 Under the new administration, immigration compliance is a particular focus of its legal enforcement efforts.
 Therefore, compliance with IRCA now is even more critical.

-The national Immigration Law Group at Epstein Becker Green (ILG) has a deep knowledge of immigration and anti-discrimination laws and works with clients to ensure that they stay in compliance with IRCA.
+Epstein Becker Green immigration attorneys have a deep knowledge of immigration and anti-discrimination laws and works with clients to ensure that they stay in compliance with IRCA.
 Our services in this area include, among other things:

 - Conducting an internal audit of Forms I-9 to make sure that they are accurate, complete, and current